mergestat/mergestat-lite/README.md

 You can try queries on public git repositories without installing anything at [try.askgit.com](https://try.askgit.com/), in our `Public` workspace.

-More in-depth examples and documentation can be found on our dedicated [documentation site](https://docs.mergestat.com/).
+More in-depth examples and documentation can be found on our dedicated [**documentation site**](https://docs.mergestat.com/).

+Join our community on [Slack](https://join.slack.com/t/mergestatcommunity/shared_invite/zt-xvvtvcz9-w3JJVIdhLgEWrVrKKNXOYg) if you have questions, or just to say hi 🎉.